sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

    >>> Decimal(math.sqrt(2)).as_integer_ratio()
    Fraction(6369051672525773, 4503599627370496)

-As ``ContinuedFraction(6369051672525773, 4503599627370496)`` is a fractional approximation of :math:`\sqrt{2}` the resulting continued fraction representation will be approximate, not exact.
-This is a limitation on irrational numbers will be addressed in future versions.
+Here, ``ContinuedFraction(6369051672525773, 4503599627370496)`` is a fractional approximation of :math:`\sqrt{2}`, for the reasons described above, and not exact, as reflected in the tail elements of the sequence deviating from the mathematically correct value of :math:`2`.
+Also, note that the decimal value of ``ContinuedFraction(math.sqrt(2))`` above for :math:`\sqrt{2}` is only accurate up to :math:`15` digits in the fractional part, compared to the `first one million digit representation <https://apod.nasa.gov/htmltest/gifcity/sqrt2.1mil>`_.

+However, in the :ref:`next section <creating-continued-fractions.from-elements>`, we describe a way to construct continued fractions with arbitary sequences of elements, which can produce results of any given desired level of accuracy for irrational numbers.

 .. _creating-continued-fractions.from-elements: